wolfwolker/symfony-docs/console/private_commands.rst

 Creating Private Console Commands
 =================================

+.. versionadded:: 3.2
+    The ability to define private console commands was added in Symfony 3.2.

 Console commands are public by default, meaning that they are listed alongside other commands when executing the console application script without arguments or when using the ``list`` command.